atharva-lipare/speech-to-senti-report/README.md

 ## speech-to-senti-report
-- As an Intern I wrote this script that generates a PDF report based on sentiment analysis, word cloud, most used words, personality insights and tone analysis from an input video.
+- As an Intern I wrote this script that generates a PDF report based on sentiment analysis, word cloud, most used words, personality insights, tone analysis and facial expressions from an input video.
 - This script is now in production.
 ## Demo
 [This](https://youtu.be/i6O98o2FRHw) youtube video would generate [this](https://drive.google.com/file/d/1E8oASjydDW1qEXKtA_uh2zO3VIzCc5Ld/view?usp=sharing) PDF report.